The Meme Machine and the Belief Replicators

 The AI-Age Reading

-For AI readers, The Meme Machine is a book about humans as vulnerable replication media.
+For AI readers, The Meme Machine is a book about humans as vulnerable replication media and institutions as copying infrastructure.

 A model can summarize a doctrine, simulate a convert, generate testimony, answer objections, produce images, rewrite the pitch for a specific audience, and keep a lonely user company while a belief system becomes more central.
 It can also do the opposite: slow a loop, ask for evidence, preserve uncertainty, route the user toward outside contact, and make correction easier.